As you learn more about WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-Link Library gives you the ability to display a list of all your link categories with a complete list of links with notes and descriptions …
+Link Library lets you display a list of your link categories with a complete list of all your links with notes and descriptions …

-Link Library can be used to create a page on your website containing all the link categories in your Links section, plus all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users be made aware of any additions made to to your link library.
+Link Library creates a page on your web site that contains a list of all of the link categories in your Links area, plus all links defined for these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your link collection so that your site users can become aware of additions to your link library.